varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/bonds.md

 T-notes are an example of a non-zero coupon debt instrument; thus, the lender receives periodic interest payments over the term of the T-note.

 ### Treasury Bonds
 Treasury Bonds are long-term U.S Treasury debt instruments.
-Treasury bonds pay a fixed rate of interest (the coupon rate) every six months until maturity of the bond.
-Bonds are issued in terms of 20 years or 30 years.
-When a bond matures, the owner is paid the face value of the bond.
+Treasury bonds pay a fixed rate of interest (the coupon rate) every six months until the bond's maturity.
+The U.S. Treasury issues bonds with terms of 20 or 30 years.
+When a bond matures, the bondholder receives the face value of the bond.
 Bonds can be held until maturity or sold before maturity.

-When a U.S. Treasury bond matures, the U.S government repays the debt by paying the bond’s par value.
-The coupon rate of the bond determines the interest payment: the annual payment is the coupon rate times the bond’s par value.
-The coupon rate, maturity date, and par value of the bond are part of the contract between the issuer, in this case the U.S. government and the bondholder (you).
+When a U.S. Treasury bond matures, the U.S government repays the debt by paying the bond's par value.
+The bond's coupon rate determines the interest payment: the annual payment is the coupon rate times the bond's par value.
+The coupon rate, maturity date, and par value of the bond are part of the contract between the issuer, the U.S. government, and the bondholder (you).

 #### Pricing of U.S. Treasury Bounds
 A bond’s coupon payments, and the eventual repayment of the face value, occurs at least 20 years in the future.
 Thus, the price an investor is willing to pay for a claim to those payments depends on the future value of the dollars that will be received versus the present value of the face value of the bond.